yoaugust/yoAugust/README.md

 Most of my stuff here is private.
-Ocasionally, I'll publicize some of my repos though.
+Ocasionally, I'll make some of my repos public though.